drazen-matijevic/DataEngineeringDemo/README.md

 ## Instruction to run the program

 # Description
-The intend of this project is to meet all the requirements presented in the Data Engineering Task that was presented to Dražen Matijević.
+The intend of this project is to create Data Engineering Task.

 Presented Requirements:
 1. Create ER diagram